 The MSCI Korea 25/50 Index has lagged the recovery in world markets and, on average, Korean stocks are considerably cheaper than those of many other markets.

-At the end of September 2021, the average historic p/e ratio of the portfolio was 6.4x and the portfolio yield was 1.9%.
+At the end of September 2021, the average historic price/earnings ratio of the portfolio was 6.4x and the portfolio dividend yield was 1.9%.

-The portfolio also had some exposure to credit default swaps on the sovereign debt of South Korea and put options on iShares MSCI South Korea as general market and portfolio hedges.
+The portfolio also had some exposure to credit default swaps on the sovereign debt of South Korea and put options on iShares MSCI South Korea (an exchange-traded fund tracking the MSCI South Korea Index) as general market and portfolio hedges.

 10 largest holdings